Project: Young African Business Booster

 Host company/organization: LEAPR

-Norman’s business experience gave him the tools he needed to write his graduation project, Design of a Capacity-building Program for Promoting the Creation of Businesses by Young People in Rwanda.
+Norman’s business experience gave him the tools he needed to design his graduation project, Design of a Capacity-building Program for Promoting the Creation of Businesses by Young People in Rwanda.
 He wants to implement this project back home to help youth in sub-Saharan Africa create their own jobs and overcome poverty.
 “I am doing this project with another EARTH student from Zambia.
 We want to offer a training program for entrepreneurial skills.
-We plan to interview and select youth, teach them about practical business, help them design business ideas, look for potential partners and funds, then follow-up.
+We plan to interview and select youth, teach them about practical business, help them design business ideas, look for potential partners and funds, then follow up.
 Our idea is to start with a prototype in Rwanda, and then expand to other countries.”

 Norman is a born leader.
 He believes that people should have the initiative to act and the courage to take risks.
 He led the Scholar´s Council when he was in first year, and then became President of the student government the following year.
 “I was the first African candidate for student government at EARTH.
 People told me I would not get the votes, but I wanted to try and prove them wrong.
 I won, and this has motivated other African students to form their parties and participate in student politics.”